 We see it every New Year: The mass crowds in the gym come and then slowly fade off throughout the first few months of the year.
 The excitement of the New Year gives us that energy to begin great lifelong goals, but then the motivation quickly goes away.
 We need to shift our mindset to recognize that change is a gradual process.
 We don’t want to overload ourselves with unattainable long-term goals.
 Lake Health Integrative Medicine offers these tips on how to set goals you'll actually stick with all year long:

 If you're searching for a unique gift idea this holiday season, consider giving something special that promotes health and wellness.
 Lake Health's Integrative Medicine team shares their favorite gift ideas to help your loved ones stay well:

 The holiday season is just around the corner and we can’t wait to make holiday cookies, wear crazy holiday sweaters and spend time with friends and family.
 Holiday stress will develop no matter what because there just isn’t enough time for everything.
-But Lake Health Wellness Coach Emma Giardini offers these tips on how to reduce the stress and enjoy the holiday season:
+Lake Health's Integrative Medicine team offers these tips on how to reduce the stress and enjoy the holiday season: